AMDESE/AMDSEV/README.md

 ## Prepare Guest

-Boot up the FC31 guest and install the kernel package built in the previous step.
+Boot up the Ubuntu 20.04 guest and install the kernel package built in the previous step.

 ## Launch SNP Guest